CaninoDev/plenary.nvim/README.md

 - `clear`
 - `assert.*` etc. (from luassert, which is bundled)

-OTHER NOTE:
+OTHER NOTES:

-We used to support `luaunit` and original `busted` but it turns out it was way too hard and not worthwhile for the difficulty of getting them setup, particularly on other platforms or in CI.
-Now, we have a dep free (or at least, no other installation steps necessary) `busted` implementation that can be used more easily.
+We used to support `luaunit` and original `busted` but it turns out it was way too hard and not worthwhile.
+Getting them set up, particularly on other platforms or in CI proved to be too difficult .
+Now, we have a dependency free
+(or at least, no other installation steps necessary) `busted` implementation that can be more easily used.

-Please take a look at the new APIs and make any issues for things that aren't clear.
-I am happy to fix them and make it work well :)
+Please take a look at the new APIs and open an issue if things don't work as expected.
+I am happy to fix them. :)

 OTHER OTHER NOTE:
 Take a look at some test examples [here](TESTS_README.md).

 #### Colors
-To have "Success" in green and "Failed" in red, you need [nvim-terminal.lua](https://github.com/norcalli/nvim-terminal.lua).
+To have "Success" in green and "Failed" in red, you will need [nvim-terminal.lua](https://github.com/norcalli/nvim-terminal.lua).

 In order for it to work, make sure to run the setup function in your config.
 For `init.vim`:
 ```vim